Succession to the French throne: The end of the "Capetian miracle"

-The Salic Law (Lex Salica) is a code of law written around the time of Clovis I for the Salian Franks, in Latin mixed with Germanic words.
+The Salic law (Lex Salica) is a code of law written around the time of Clovis I for the Salian Franks, in Latin mixed with Germanic words.
 It deals mainly with monetary compensations (wehrgeld) and also with civil law with respect to men and land.
-Clause 6 in title 59, which deals with inheritance rules for allodial lands (i.e. family lands not held in benefice) specifies that in "concerning salic lands (terra Salica) no portion or inheritance is for a woman but all the land belongs to members of the male sex who are brothers."
-A capitulary of Chilperic, ca. 575, expands this by admitting inheritance by a daughter in the absence of sons: "if a man had neighbors but after his death sons and daughters remained, as long as there were sons they should have the land just as the Salic Law provides.
+Clause 6 in title 59, which deals with inheritance rules for allodial lands (i.e. family lands not held in benefice) specifies that in "concerning Salic lands (terra Salica) no portion or inheritance is for a woman but all the land belongs to members of the male sex who are brothers."
+A capitulary of Chilperic, ca. 575, expands this by admitting inheritance by a daughter in the absence of sons: "if a man had neighbors but after his death sons and daughters remained, as long as there were sons they should have the land just as the Salic law provides.
 And if the sons are already dead then a daughter may receive the land just as the sons would have done had they lived."
 The monarchy is nowhere mentioned.
 The Salic Law was reformulated under Charlemagne and still applied in the 9th century, but it slowly disappeared as it became incorporated into local common laws.
 By the 14th century it was completely forgotten.

-From 987 to 1316, every king of France was fortunate to have a son to succeed him.
+From 987 to 1316, every king of France was fortunate enough to have a son to succeed him.
 This state of affairs lasted over three hundred years, spanning 13 generations.
 The Capetians did not even have to deal with the question of successional representation; Hugh Magnus, eldest son of Robert II, and Philip, eldest son of Louis VI, did not leave behind children of their own when they predeceased their respective fathers.
 Thus, for such a long time, the succession to the throne was undisputed, so that there was no reason for the peers of the realm to elect a new king.
 Since 987, the Capetians had always passed the crown to their eldest surviving son, and this birthright became itself a source of unquestionable legitimacy.
-Louis VIII was the last king acclaimed before the sacred unction (last remnant of the original election).
-From St. Louis, in 1226, King was acclaimed after the anointing.
+Louis VIII was the last king acclaimed before the sacred unction (the last remnant of the original election).
+From St. Louis, in 1226, the king was acclaimed after the anointing.
 The voice of the barons was no longer necessary in determining the king.